voyageeyewear/goeye/PHASE_4_DASHBOARD_SUCCESS.md

 ## 🎯 What Was Built

 ### **Professional Admin Dashboard**
-A modern, elegant web application for managing the Eyejack Flutter app content in real-time, without requiring app rebuilds.
+A modern, elegant web application for managing the Goeye Flutter app content in real-time, without requiring app rebuilds.

 ---